antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

            i += blockDim.x * gridDim.x)
     {% endhighlight %}

+{% comment %}
 * CUDA brief summary

-    I've been using CUDA for my research since CUDA 4.5 but the concept of grid, thread, blocks is sometimes confusing.
-Since caffe also requires cuda programming, I guess it's a great time to quickly summarize the concept of threads, blocks and grids and some basics.
+    I've been using CUDA for my research since CUDA 4.5, but the concepts of grids, threads, and blocks are sometimes confusing.
+Since caffe also requires CUDA programming, I will quickly summarize the concepts as well as the basics.

-    Each thread will be executed in parallel (in theory but stream processors can sometimes handle multiple threads)
+    In theory, each thread will be executed in parallel, but stream processors can sometimes handle multiple threads.
+In each block, there are multiple threads and a grid contains multiple blocks.

-    All CUDA kernels must starts with either `__device__` or `__global__`. `__device__` functions is only accessible from CUDA kernels. whereas `__global__` functions can be launched from CPU side.
+    All CUDA kernels must start with either `__device__` or `__global__`. `__device__` functions are only accessible from CUDA kernels, whereas `__global__` functions can be launched from the CPU side.
+{% endcomment %}

 ## Angle To Trigonometric Layer